 - Labs must contain the word "lab" in the url.
 Example: memorylab.nd.edu

-- Student clubs must contain the word "club" in the url.
+- Student clubs must contain the word "club" or "student" in the url.
 Examples: wallstreetclub.nd.edu and mathclub.nd.edu

 - Dorms/halls must contain the word "hall" in the url.
 Examples: pangbornhall.nd.edu and flahertyhall.nd.edu